 Important: Call 511 for highway conditions/closures before planning a trip to the mountains.

 When we get to the dreariest part of winter, when itās gloomiest and coldest, a certain subset of Seattle people perks up.
 They are skiers and snowboarders, and they know that the chilly rain falling on us down here likely means snow up high, which means itāll soon be time to suit up and go play in our beautiful mountains.
 Here is a roundup of some of the ski areas where Seattle families frolic through their winter weekends.
-(For you cross-country skiers, here are 8 places for you to go.
-Here are places to take the kids sledding or tubing.)
+(For you 10 tips on skiing with young kids and beginners.
+Here are places to take the kids lowland sledding)

 The Summit at Snoqualmie